 This mode camouflages your VPN traffic as regular traffic so you can go unnoticed.
 This is extremely useful when your country prevents VPN traffic.
 This mode gets mechanically turned on when you are using TCP protocols and OpenVPN UDP.

 4. Smart DNS

-Smart DNS can be used in more than one device, even in the devices that do not work with VPNs.
+Smart DNS can be used in more than one device, even in devices that do not work with VPNs.
 You will have to set it up from your main dashboard first and then you can activate it on other devices.
 This tool helps you to unblock US/UK libraries that are not available in other places.

 Another extremely helpful and cool feature by Surfshark is MultiHop.
-This feature connects you via two countries.
+This feature connects you to two countries.
 It adds a layer of privacy as your identity will be hidden behind the servers of two different countries.
 There will be a drop in the speed but if privacy is what you are looking for, it will be worth it.

 Also known as split tunneling, this feature is a necessity.
 Since your VPN will be turned on at all times, you will have to change the server back and forth when you are accessing the libraries of your own country.

 To save that time, you can use Whitelister.
 This will help you tunnel some sites via VPN or tunnel some sites through your normal connection.